 [1.
 On the right the Earth is shown in her orbit, revolving around the Sun, and the Moon in her orbit, revolving around the Earth.
 At A the Sun and Moon are in conjunction, or it is New Moon.
 As the Earth advances from D to E, the Moon passes around from A to B, or the exact point in her orbit where she was $27\frac{1}{3}$ days before.
-But she is still west of the Sun, and must pass on from B to C, or I day and 20 hours longer, before she can again come in conjunction with him.
-This I day and 20 hours constitutes the difference between a Sidereal and a Synodic revolution.
+But she is still west of the Sun, and must pass on from B to C, or 1 day and 20 hours longer, before she can again come in conjunction with him.
+This 1 day and 20 hours constitutes the difference between a Sidercal and a Synodic revolution.

 2. The student will perceive that the difference between a Sidereal and Synodic revolution of the Moon, like that between Solar and Sidereal time, is due to the same cause; namely, the revolution of the Earth around the Sun.
-See Question 267, with the Illustration and Notes.]
+See Question 267, with the llustration and Notes.]

-450. What is the daily an- DAILY PROGRESS OF THE MOON EASTWARD.

-gular motion of the Moon eastward ?
+450. What is the daily angular motion of the Moon eastward ?

-Thirteen degrees, ten minutes, and thirty-five seconds (13° 10' 35").
+Thirteen degrees, ten minutes, and thirty-five seconds (13° 10' 35'').

 [This estimate is made for a Solar day of twenty-four hours.
 In the adjoining cut the daily progress of the Moon may be traced from her conjunction or "change" at A on the right, around to the same point again.
-This being a Sidereal revolution, requires only $\Im^{\frac{1}{2}}{\frac{1}{2}}$ days.]
+This being a Sidereal revolution, requires only $27\frac{1}{3}$ days.]